djplaner/canvas-collections/docs/walk-throughs/advanced/fix-claytons-card-css.md

 ## The Problem

-For Card images to appear properly, they often need to be scaled.
-This works with the live version of Canvas Collections, but may not with the Claytons version.
-For example, the following images showing the same collection's representation, both live and Claytons.
+The Card representation relies on various HTML/CSS features.
+This works well with the live version of Collections, but there are problems with the Claytons version.
+The following two images demonstrate.
+The differences include:

-In particular, note the scaling of the first and last images.
-In the live version they are much narrower due to the [aspect ratio](https://en.wikipedia.org/wiki/Aspect_ratio_(image)) of the image.
-In the Claytons version, the images are much wider.
+- The card images are not always scaled properly.
+- There is now drop shadow on the Claytons version and hence the background colour is changed in response.
+- The heading is transformed into a link that is less than visually appealing.
+- The change in transparency when you hover over a card does not work in the Claytons version.

+There is a way to fix this, if you have access to the Design Plus tool.

+> ⚠️ **Note:** The solution used here will not work on the Canvas Mobile app.
+Hence the view will default to the standard Claytons version.

 | Live | Claytons |
 | ---- | -------- |